Cable Reverse Preacher Curl

 Instructions

-• Curl upward through elbow flexion.
+• Curl upward through elbow flexion without lifting the elbows off the pad.

-• Pause briefly near top.
+• Pause briefly near the top to keep the rep honest.

 Tips & Tricks